igemsoftware2020/IISER-Pune-India/DeleMa_Detect/README.md

   <img src=./Deployed-model-screenshots/desktop-page-predict.png alt="Predict" width=500>
   <figcaption>Fig.3 - Click on Predict to get Results and the Probability </figcaption>
 </figure>

+On clicking the `Predict` Button, the Image is sent to the Model.
+The Model Preprocesses the image and generates the outcome in the form of probability scores.
+These Probability scores and the likelihood of being uninfected is reported.

 <figure>
   <img src=./Deployed-model-screenshots/desktop-page-result-clean.png alt="Clean" width=500>
   <figcaption>Fig.4 - Results for a Clean or Uninfected Blood Smear Image </figcaption>
 </figure>
+The result for an Image that has been Identified as Uninfected. //

 <figure>
   <img src=./Deployed-model-screenshots/desktop-page-result-infected.png alt="Infected" width=500>
   <figcaption>Fig.5 - Results for a Parasitized ir infected Blood Smear Image</figcaption>
 </figure>

+The result for an Image that has been Identified as Uninfected

 ### Run the App on your Mobile phone !